-Turner & Associates have prepared an Urban Design Report and Master Plan for Precinct 47 (attached under separate cover) which has informed the proposed planning provisions contained in this Planning Proposal.
+Turner & Associates have prepared an Urban Design Report and Master Plan for Precinct 47 (attached under separate cover) which has informed the proposed planning provisions contained in this Planning Proposal and the accompanying Draft Development Control Plan.
 Key features of this master plan include:

-- rezoning of approximately 48% of Precinct 47 for land uses including creative industries, residential and commercial and retention of some existing industrial and business land use to maintain viable business operations within the precinct; - floor space ratios between 1:1 and 3.5:1 - maximum building heights between 3 and 14 stories; - predominately six storey street edge to Victoria Rd, with a range of showroom-type commercial premises and neighbourhood retail and shoptop housing. - medium-scale residential development in the vicinity of Farr Street to provide an appropriate interface to surrounding areas. - high-density residential development within the southern precinct around Wicks Park and the timberyards site. - approximately 1,300 new residential dwellings with a mixture of one, two and three-bedroom apartments; - new mid-block road and pedestrian connections throughout the precinct.
+- rezoning of approximately 48% of Precinct 47 for land uses including creative industries, residential and commercial and retention of some existing industrial and business land use to maintain viable business operations within the precinct; - floor space ratios between 1:1 and 3.5:1 - maximum building heights between 3 and 14 stories; - predominately six storey street edge to Victoria Rd, with a range of showroom-type commercial premises and neighbourhood retail and shop-top housing. - medium-scale residential development in the vicinity of Farr Street to provide an appropriate interface to surrounding areas. - Medium to high-density residential development within the southern precinct around Wicks Park and the timberyards site. - approximately 1,100 new residential dwellings with a mixture of one, two and three-bedroom apartments; - new mid-block road and pedestrian connections throughout the precinct.

-The master plan will be further developed into a Draft Development Control Plan for Precinct 47 as part of the finalisation of the Planning Proposal, which would guide future development within the precinct.
+The master plan has informed the preparation of a Draft Development Control Plan for Precinct 47 (Appendix E) which once adopted will provide a detailed framework to guide and regulate future development within the precinct.